Caesar-github/mpv/DOCS/man/options.rst

     position and seek destination, or performing an actual seek.
 Depending on the situation, either of these might be slower than the other method.
     This option allows control over this.

+``--cache-backbuffer=<kBytes>``
+    Size of the cache back buffer (default: 75000 KB).
+This will add to the total cache size, and reserved the amount for seeking back.
+The reserved amount will not be used for readahead, and instead preserves already read data to enable fast seeking back.

 ``--cache-file=<TMP|path>``
     Create a cache file on the filesystem.